LibrariesHacked/library-carpentry-bristol/introduction-to-data/answers-spreadsheets.md

 Exercise Answers
 ================

 Answers include methods for Microsoft Excel and Google Sheets.
-We're not specifically advocating for either of these, but they are commonly used tools and possibly represent a work/home split (work - often Microsoft Office, Home - Google Docs).
+I'm not specifically advocating for either of these, but they are commonly used tools and possibly represent a work/home split (work - often Microsoft Office, Home - Google Docs).
 Other spreadsheet software will have very similar functionality but will differ in some respects.

 Possible methods
 ----------------

 There are no absolute 'correct' ways of going about doing these tasks.
 These are possible methods.

 ### A1.
 Usage.
 Which library has had the highest number of issues since 2008.
 How many?

 One way of approaching this is to use a Pivot table to group the data by branch.
 Then display a sum of issues for each branch.

 #### Excel